Slide

 The ratio of Non-Liquid Assets to Total Assets should be at least 20%.
 Non-Liquid Assets, here are defined as any asset that Shari’a permits to be traded at a value other than its par value.

-Halal List
+Halal Stocks List

 TO BE UPDATED